Jim Rickards, a legendary gold expert, suggests that YOU MIGHT NOT BE ABLE TO BUY GOLD AT ANY PRICE sometime in the future!!

-And because the federal reserve has dropped interest rates so low and the whole entire world is starved for yield, they're making more and more and more of these derivatives in order to get a return.
+And because the federal reserve has dropped interest rates so low and the entire world is starved for yield, they're making more and more of these derivatives to get a return.

-The more derivatives that they create out of dollar funding, the more demand there is for dollars.
-That makes the dollar go up.
-But at some point in time, all of these chickens have got to come home to roost.
+The more derivatives they create from dollar funding, the more demand there is for dollars in the market, making the dollar go up.
+But eventually, all these consequences have to be faced by the market.

-Snider believes that this will definitely happen.
+Snider believes that this will definitely happen in the market.
 And this will completely collapse the dollar.

-But he also realizes that everyone else outside the United States, and inside the United States, sees the US dollar as a safe-haven.
+He also realizes that in the global market, everyone else outside the United States sees the US dollar as a safe haven.

-So he believes that the world economy is going to go through some big, big problems in the future because of all of its debt.
+He believes that the global market economy will face some big problems in the future because of its staggering debt burden.

-So when those crashes start to happen in other economies and in the United States, he thinks people are going to pile into the dollar because, again, they see it as a safe-haven.
+As Brent Johnson believes, when crashes begin to happen in other markets and economies, Rogers thinks people will pile into the dollar because they see it as a safe haven.

 Let's bring it right back to Jim Rickards.
-When this occurs, Rickards thinks that the IMF is going to come in and try to save the monetary system with SDRs, Special Drawing Rights, which is basically the fiat currency of the IMF, International Monetary Fund.
+When big cracks in the dollar system begin to form, Rickards believes that the IMF is going to come in and try to save the monetary system with SDRs, Special Drawing Rights, which is basically the fiat currency of the IMF, International Monetary Fund.

-But he also thinks that the world might not accept this because we just had a fiat crisis in the form of the dollar.
-So why on earth would people accept another fiat currency?
+Rickards also thinks that the world might not accept SDRs because we just had a fiat crisis in the form of the dollar.
+So why on earth would people accept another fiat currency like the IMFs SDR?

 A lot of people say, “Well, that's impossible.
 There's not enough gold.”
 And Rickards makes a great point here.
-There is enough gold, it's just a matter of the price.
+There is enough gold, and it's just a matter of price.

-To understand this further let's take a little history lesson.
+To further understand, let's take a little history lesson.
 Let's go back to World War I.

-During this time, England went off of the gold standard so they could increase the money supply to pay for the war.
+During WW1, England went off of the gold standard so they could increase the money supply to pay for the war.